 No, these are different types of flan.
 The traditional German flan is a fruit cake baked in a special rimmed flan pan and topped with fruit.
 Spanish (or Mexican) flan is a creamy custard made with eggs, whole milk, sweetened condensed milk, and vanilla extract.

-A flan tin is a baking pan with fluted sides that resembles a tart pan but with a raised center (or base) so the baked cake being inverted has a lip to hold fruits.
+A flan tin is a baking pan with fluted sides that resembles a tart pan but with a raised center (or base), so the baked cake, being inverted, has a lip to hold fruits.
 It is a must-have for fruit flans and strawberry shortcakes.

-Yes, you can bake a fruit base in a 9-inch/23 cm tart tin with a removable bottom.
-Just recalculate ingredients using our simple baking tool - Cake Pan Converter.
+Yes, you can bake a fruit base in a 9-inch/23-cm tart tin with a removable bottom.
+Just recalculate ingredients using our simple baking tool - cake pan converter.
 After baking, flip it over onto a serving plate and assemble it.

 Love fruit desserts?
 Try these next!

-Recipe card
+PrintRecipe card

-Fruit Flan Recipe
+German Fruit Flan (Obsttorte)

-- Total Time: 1 hour, 15 minutes
+- Total Time: 1 hour, 15 minutes (plus, setting time)

 - Yield: 12 1x